-You will see packages from many of the UK's top providers and, depending on the availability in your area, you'll get a choice of different services, channels, and bundles that are available to you.
+You will see TV packages from many of the UK's top providers and, depending on what's available in your area, you'll get a choice of different services, channels, and bundles that are available to you.
 You can then check the price against your current deal and decide if what you're paying is about right or too much.

 Whether you want to upgrade to a more comprehensive TV package, adjust to a more flexible service, or just get a similar service for a cheaper price, you'll find a range of options with our TV postcode checker.

 With the introduction of streaming services, pay-TV options have had to evolve dramatically, offering options like interactive services, box sets, and better content recommendations.

 More comprehensive TV packages will often require more equipment, hardware, and set up, and will almost always cost more in monthly fees.
 However, they are also typically bundled in with other services such as broadband, landline, and mobile services to make it more affordable.